 - Dealing With Cracks – This repair can be done by drilling several small pilot holes in the materials at various intervals.
 By measuring the depth of the penetration, you can determine if the lathe is detached.
 Many times a few well-placed screws can draw the lathe and plaster back together.
 In extreme cases of detached lathe, more holes are drilled into the affected area and an elastomeric adhesive is injected between the separations.
 Clamping washers are then applied to the surface of the plaster to press the loose plaster back tightly against the lathe and allowed to dry.
 Once the plaster is secured, the holes and cracks can be filled flush with a mixture of lime and gypsum, allowed to dry and then painted.
 Check out my video on fixing cracked plaster to learn how to do it yourself!

 - Patching – Patching plaster in anything more than small amounts is something best left for the pros, but if you are a brave DIYer then you can try to tackle the task on your own.
 Old plaster is made from much different materials than current drywall joint compound.
-You’ll need a good gauging plaster mixed to the consistency of creamy peanut butter split 50/50 with lime.
+For decent sized holes the best thing to use for repairs is called Big Wally’s Patching Plaster.
+You simply mix with water and apply.
 Once your plaster is mixed apply it with a putty knife and press it firmly into the supporting lathe.
 Make sure the plaster isn’t sagging in the hole.
-If so your mix is too watery and you should add more plaster and lime until it is firm enough to hold under its own weight.
-Once the plaster has dried give it a light sanding to smooth out the surface and wipe it down with a damp rag before painting.
+If so, your mix is too watery and you should add more plaster until it is firm enough to hold under its own weight.
+Once the plaster has dried, give it a light sanding to smooth out the surface and wipe it down with a damp rag before painting.